 Writers solve story problems in thought form

-The “writer” character thinks about her story and is less than pleased in this passage.
+The “writer” character thinks about her story and is less than pleased with this passage.

 “But the permutations and combinations of five people’s relationships were beginning to take on an unnatural symmetry.
 Human beings were not like that; human problems were not like that; what you really got was two hundred people running like rabbits in and out of a college, doing their work, living their lives, and actuated all the time by unfathomable motives even to themselves….”
 Gaudy Night